-Attending a Private School CAN be Affordable
+Attending a Private School Can be Affordable

 Most students start with the misunderstanding that all private colleges are unaffordable.
 This is unfortunate, because some of the best higher education in America is administered in private colleges.
 If you’re looking for a private college that’s affordable, look no further—we’ve created a collection of colleges and tips to help you seek out affordable options for private college.